1981 Pacific typhoon season: Typhoon Hazen (Yeyeng)

 A tropical disturbance developed along a trough east of Guam.
 Its circulation improved, and a low pressure center formed on November 13.
 It became a tropical depression by the morning of November 14, and a tropical storm that evening.
 Moving on a general westward track across the western Pacific, it moved over northern Saipan on the afternoon of November 15, bringing gusts approaching typhoon force.
 Hazen moved about 110 km north of Guam before reaching typhoon strength on early on November 16.
 Its intensity fluctuated on November 17 and November 18 as Hazen interacted with a nearby frontal zone.
 Weakening as it neared the Philippines, Hazen moved just south of Catanduanes Island, entering the South China Sea.
 Never recovering from the mountainous archipelago, Hazen struck Vietnam about 280 km east-northeast of Hanoi, and dissipated as it entered southeast China.

 Typhoon Irma (Anding)

 Super Typhoon Irma developed from the near-equatorial trough on November 17.
 As a tropical depression, it headed westward, and steadily intensified, first to a tropical storm on November 19, later to a typhoon on November 20.
 Irma quickly strengthened on November 22 to a super typhoon with maximum winds of 135 kn, but its outflow was disrupted by the Philippines to the southwest.
 Irma hit the northern Philippines on November 24 with maximum sustained winds of 85 kn, and rapidly weakened over the country.
 As a weakened tropical storm, Irma turned northeastward, where it was absorbed by a cold front on November 27.
-A total of 409 fatalities and $9 million in damage (1981 USD) can be attributed to the typhoon.
+A total of 409 fatalities see also the similar track of typhoon Irma in 1974.